MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 In this article, you will learn about the different configuration options available on the Community Training platform and how to enable or disable the configurations.

-## Steps to set the configurations
+## Steps to set the configurations on the platform

 1. Sign in to [Azure portal](https://www.portal.azure.com/).